mongo-express/mongo-express/README.md

 ## Limitations

-- Documents must have `document._id` property to be edited
+- Documents must have the `document._id` property to be edited
 - Binary BSON data type not tested

 ## E2E Testing